rvarttinen/spring-example-magic/README.md

     - primitive types in patterns (instanceof and switch, on its way ...)
     - use a SequencedCollection where applicable
     - ... more ...
-- expose a SPARQL-endpoint (if the triple store is executed in a separate service, it probably already has this or add a Apache Fuseki service pod if using TDB)
+- expose a SPARQL-endpoint (if the triple store is executed in a separate service, it probably already has this or add an Apache Fuseki service pod if using TDB)
 - combine data from other sources?
 - introduce Futures for handling incoming requests (to experiment codewise, this service is not really required to be that performant in any way)
 - collect utilities common to other projects into their own repository (expose a util-library for reuse and avoid code duplication over several repos)